albertogasparin/Optiscroll/README.md

-# OptiScroll
+# Optiscroll

-OptiScroll is an tiny (**9kB**) and highly optimized custom scrollbar library for modern web apps.
+Optiscroll is an tiny (**9kB**) and highly optimized custom scrollbar library for modern web apps.

-OptiScroll aims to be as light as possible in order to not affect the performace of your webapp.
-OptiScroll does **not** replace the scrolling logic with Javascript, it only hides native scrollbars and allows you to style the fake scrollbars as you like.
-Moreover, OptiScroll implements custom events and methods to extend browser scroll functionalities.
+Optiscroll aims to be as light as possible in order to not affect the performace of your webapp.
+Optiscroll does **not** replace the scrolling logic with Javascript, it only hides native scrollbars and allows you to style the fake scrollbars as you like.
+Moreover, Optiscroll implements custom events and methods to extend browser scroll functionalities.